-- Where all measurements were within the relevant target values in 2009, the table shows this as "OK" - Where compliance was determined by modelling only, this is shown as "OK (m)" - Where locations were identified as exceeding a target value this is identified as ">TV" - Where an exceedence was determined by modelling, this is indicated by (m)
+- Where all measurements were within the relevant target values in 2010, the table shows this as "OK"; - Where compliance was determined by modelling only, this is shown as "OK (m)"; - Where locations were identified as exceeding a target value this is identified as ">TV"; - Where an exceedance was determined by modelling, this is indicated by (m).

-Zones that complied with the relevant target values are shaded blue, while those that did not are shaded red.
+Zones that complied with the relevant target values are shaded blue, while those in exceedance are shaded in yellow.